thesoftwarefarm/devbox-ubuntu/README.md

 ### PHP version

 Set the php version which you want to be installed by setting `system.php_version` in `playbook.yaml` to one of: 7.0, 7.1, 7.2

+### Elasticsearch version

+Set the elasticsearch version which you want to be installed by setting `system.elasticsearch_version` in `playbook.yaml` to one of: 1.7, 6.4

 ### Virtual hosts